Contract Management Software as a Risk Management Solution

-But contract management software also serves another important function within an organization: risk management.
+But CLM software also serves another important function within an organization: risk management.

 Missed Deadlines and Opportunities